gjwgit/rattleng/assets/markdown/explore.md

 variables that allow us to measure the spread of the data.
 We can compare this across the available numeric variables.

+The **Visual** features presents the data distribution as plots or charts.
+The various plots include box plots, density plots, cumulative plots and a Benford's plot for numeric data.
+For categoric data we will be presented with a bar chart, a dot plot, and a mosaic plot.

+Understanding missing data can be important in understand some limitations of our dataset.
+The **Missing** feature presents several textual and graphical views of the missing data and patterns of missing data.

+Exploring **Correlations**  between variables in our dataset can deliver further insight into the dataset.

+Statistical **Tests** provide robust observations of the data.

 >